spaceml-org/helioai-dataset-readmes/hl-geo/model.md

 ## 1.2 Models Access

 The SHEATH and DAGGER-CL model files are provided below, together with example data for testing.

-Instructions for accessing the following files on Amazon Web Services (AWS) are provided in [Section 2](#2-access-instructions).
+Instructions for accessing the files on Amazon Web Services (AWS) are provided in [Section 2](#2-access-instructions).

 ### SHEATH model